 This document is the Implementation Guide for AIDX XML messaging.
-It has been developed by the IATA XML AIDX Sub Group under the auspices of the Passenger Data Interface Standards (PADIS) section.
-This document has been reviewed by the XML Working Group and adheres to the best practices documented by IATA for the development of XML Schemas.
+It has been developed by the IATA AIDX Group under the auspices of the Travel Standards Board (TSB).
+This document adheres to the best practices documented by IATA for the development of XML Schemas.
 It is designed to help users to communicate on an airport wide basis through standard messaging implemented according to the Technical Standard for AIDX in the Aviation Industry.